Total positivity in exponential families with application to binary variables: Totally positive binary distributions

-Note again the analogy to Theorem 1 in \cite{slawski2015estimation} which states that the MLE in an $\mtp$ Gaussian distribution exists if and only if all sample correlations are strictly less than one.
-Corollary~\ref{cor_full_s} implies that the same is true for symmetric binary distributions.
-Interestingly, while for (nontrivial, i.e., with at least one edge) Gaussian graphical models sample size equal to two is necessary and sufficient for existence of the MLE (with probability 1)~\cite{LUZ}, as a consequence of Corollary~\ref{cor:bipartite} and Corollary~\ref{cor_full_s}, the MLE for a symmetric binary distribution on a bipartite graph may have full support for a single sample.
+\begin{rem}We note again the remark to Theorem 1 in \cite{slawski2015estimation} which states that the MLE in an $\mtp$ Gaussian distribution exists if and only if all sample correlations are strictly less than one.
+Corollary~\ref{cor_full_s} implies that \emph{exactly the same is true for symmetric binary distributions.} Interestingly, while for (nontrivial, i.e., with at least one edge) Gaussian graphical models sample size equal to two is necessary and sufficient for existence of the MLE (with probability 1)~\cite{LUZ}, as a consequence of Corollary~\ref{cor:bipartite} and Corollary~\ref{cor_full_s}, the MLE for a symmetric binary distribution on a bipartite graph may have full support for sample size equal to one. \end{rem}